IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **Acceptance Criteria:**
 Given the backend environment,
 When ChromaDB is initialized,
-Then it is configured for persistent storage (if applicable).
+Then it is configured for persistent storage.
+And the `app/rag/vector_store.py` module is created to manage the client.
 And a basic test can successfully add and retrieve a vector embedding.

 **Prerequisites:** Story 1.3
-**Technical Notes:** Integrate ChromaDB client library into the backend project.
+**Technical Notes:** Integrate `chromadb` client library.

 ## Epic 2: Core Conversational Experience & RAG Pipeline